apache/hudi/rfc/rfc-56/rfc-56.md

 ![](figure3.png)

 As shown on figure3.
-For the client side, it will call create marker api, requesting to create marker.
+For the client side, it will call create marker api, requesting to create markers.

 For the timeline server side, there is a MarkerCheckerRunnable thread, which will check the conflicts between current writer and other active writers at fixed rate.
 If any conflict was detected, this thread will async update the value